NixOS/nixpkgs/pkgs/README.md

 * Is the package ready for general use?
 For example, if the author(s) is/are working towards the first release, it is probably too early.
 * Does the project have a license?
 * How realistic is it that it will be used by other people?
 * Are you going to maintain the package?
+A good time-frame would be for at least the next release or longer.

 If any of these questions' answer is no, then you should probably not add the package.
 This is a general framework of understanding and exceptions might